Ostyantic/reading-notes/README.md

 ## About Me

 Hello!
 My name is Anthony.
-I go by Ostyantic (or Osty) in the gaming community.
-I am really excited to be here with Code Fellows and I can't wait to learn how to code!
+I love playing video games and I go by Ostyantic (or Osty) in the gaming community.
+Some genres of games that I like are Turn-based Strategy, FPS, Fighters, MMOs, and party games.
+I also love playing board/card games.
+I have 2 cats, both siblings.
+Their names are Shadow and Onyx and they are the chillest cats I've ever known.
+I am really excited to be here and experiencing (and conquering) my new coding journey with Code Fellows! :sunglasses:

 Link to my Github: [Ostyantic](https://github.com/Ostyantic)